abiel-almonte/abiel-almonte.github.io/projects/vision-rt.md

 </div>

-With the initial goal of accelerating percseption for robotics, I decided to profile first to find exactly where the time sinks are.
+With the initial goal of accelerating perception for robotics, I decided to profile first to find exactly where the time sinks are.

 ## Finding the Bottleneck